nsacyber/Windows-Secure-Host-Baseline/EMET/README.md

 Other examples of how to configure the Application Configuration policy can be taken from the registry path under **HKLM\\Software\\Policies\\Microsoft\\Defaults\\**.
 The **Name** value is what is entered in **Value name** field in the GPO and the **Data** value is what is entered in the **Value** field in the GPO.

 ### Blocking the regsvr32 application whitelisting bypass technique
 EMET's ASR protection can be used to block the [regsvr32 application whitelisting bypass technique](http://subt0x10.blogspot.com/2016/04/bypass-application-whitelisting-script.html).
 This technique is not specific to AppLocker.
+A similar bypass technique can be [achieved with rundll32](http://www.labofapenetrationtester.com/2016/05/practical-use-of-javascript-and-com-for-pentesting.html).

 1. Go to **Computer Policy** > **Administrative Templates** > **Windows Components** > **EMET**
 1. Double click **Application Configuration**